Nadia Schadlow

 Nadia Catherine Schadlow (born c.
 1965) is an American academic and defense-related government officer who briefly served in 2018 as Assistant to the President and Deputy National Security Advisor for Strategy in the first Trump Administration.
 She is the primary author of the 2017 National Security Strategy (NSS).

 Early life, education and family

 Schadlow grew up in Bedford Hills, New York.
-She holds a B.A. degree in government and Soviet studies from Cornell University and M.A. and Ph.D. degrees from the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.
+She holds a B.A. degree in government and Soviet studies from Cornell University and M.A. and Ph.D. degrees from the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, supervised by Eliot A. Cohen.
 She has three children.

 Political positions

 Schadlow has been described as a neoconservative.

 Early government career

 Schadlow started as a civil servant at the Department of Defense focusing on the Soviet Union and the newly independent Ukraine within the Office of the Secretary of Defense.
 Later, she served on the Defense Policy Board from September 2006 to June 2009.